Particeep/pricer-integration/README.md

 # InputFormat

-InputFormat is a schema that describes json in a way that suits our needs. it a kind of meta data This is not like doing a method which return a type this describes data waited by webservice.
-After that, application will transform input format into data depending of webservice for instance case class for scala or XML data.
+InputFormat is a schema that describes json in a way that suits our needs.
+InputFormat is a schema that describes the json input needed by the webservice.
+It's a static constant.

 The building blocks are defined in the domain module